History of Simone Biles in Timeline

 On July 28, 2021, Simone Biles withdrew from the finals of the individual all-around competition at the Olympics, citing mental health concerns.

-In August 2021, at the 2020 Olympic Games, Simone Biles competed in the all-around during qualifications, helping the United States qualify for the team final in second place despite several uncharacteristic mistakes during qualifications.
-She qualified for all individual finals.
+In August 2021, at the 2020 Olympic Games, Simone Biles performed the all-around during qualifications, helping the United States qualify for the team final in second place.
+Despite mishaps, she qualified for the all-around final in first place.

-On September 15, 2021, Simone Biles testified before the U.S. Senate Judiciary Committee, holding "the entire system" responsible for enabling Larry Nassar's crimes, criticizing USA Gymnastics and the United States Olympic and Paralympic Committee for failing in their duties.
+On September 15, 2021, Simone Biles testified before the U.S. Senate Judiciary Committee, blaming "the entire system" for enabling Larry Nassar's crimes, emphasizing the failures of USA Gymnastics and the United States Olympic and Paralympic Committee.
+Three of her national-team teammates, McKayla Maroney, Maggie Nichols, and Aly Raisman, testified with her.

-In September 2021, Simone Biles was named to the Time 100, which is an annual list of the 100 most influential people in the world, for her work in "championing mental health".
+In September 2021, Simone Biles was named to the Time 100, an annual list of the 100 most influential people in the world, for "championing mental health".

 In 2021, Simone Biles won the U.S. national all-around championship.